opensolutions/doctrine2bridge/README.md

 # Doctrine2Bridge

-Adds the power of Doctrine2 to Laraval 4.
+Adds the power of Doctrine2 to Laraval 4 (including authentication and SQL query logging support).

 Laravel's Eloquent ORM is nice for lightweight use, however there's little out there that can beat Doctrine when you need a more full-featured ORM.

 This is an integration of Doctrine 2.x to Laravel 4.x as a composer package.
 Doctrine's EntityManager instance is accessible through a facade named `D2EM` and the cache is directly available via `D2Cache`.

 Metadata is currently obtained via the [XML driver](http://docs.doctrine-project.org/en/latest/reference/xml-mapping.html).
 It should be easy to add additional drivers to this.

+Authentication support is also included via a `Auth/Doctrine2UserProvider` class.
+Documentation on integrating this with Laravel's own authentication system [can be found here](https://github.com/opensolutions/doctrine2bridge/wiki/Auth).

 ## Installation